 Similarly, the heart rate tracker of the Microsoft Band 2 is also very accurate and gives results near to the chest straps used for heart rate monitoring.
 It’s sleep tracker is also featured rich and provides details like deep or light sleep and measures resting heart rate accurately as well.

 On the other hand, despite improvements as compared to the first model, Microsoft still needs to work in different areas like Battery Life and the bulkier design.
 The Band 2 only provides 48 hours of battery life which means you can miss the sleep tracking feature if you prefer to charge it in nights.

-The minimalist design Jawbone UP3 is fashion focused fitness tracker which tracks your sleep accurately with the complex mechanism.
+The minimalist design Jawbone UP3 is fashion focused activity tracker which tracks your sleep accurately with the complex mechanism.

-- One of the most elegant fitness trackers and comfortable to wear.
+- One of the most elegant activity trackers and comfortable to wear.